 9. ESP room

 The folks who manage the mall’s text messages also do an amazing job running their social media.
 I took a tour of their ESP room and was really impressed.
 They have full-time employees working (during mall hours) to answer your Tweets (@MallOfAmerica) and texts or reply to comments you post on Facebook or Instagram.

 10. They keep it fresh

 Mall of America gets it—they understand that their only edge over online shopping is a memorable customer experience.
 And so they’re always keeping it fresh by adding something new every week.
 Some of their bigger additions in 2014 will be a Grammy Hall of Fame, a zip line across the amusement park, a new version of a Hard Rock Café and a Benihana Restaurant.
-In 2015, they’ll be adding another luxury hotel (rumor has it will be a JW Marriott).
+They recently added another luxury hotel, the JW Marriott.

 After just three days inside the Mall of America, I can see why 42 million people pass through and together spend more than a billion dollars each year.
 You’ll never get bored.
 You can even get married in their wedding chapel which has hosted over 6,000 weddings!
 The whole place is amazing—and even in the midst of polar vortexes, it’s always sunny and 72°F during the day.

 FYI: 40% of the visitors to the Mall of America are tourists, and international visitors spend 2.5X more than locals.